 Emily however wasn't smiling, she hardly said a word at all.

-Soon the bus arrived outside of Thomas' house, "hey Thomas," called the bus driver, who's name was Bertie, "whenever you get the chance, why don't we go for that rematch you promised me."
+Some time later, the Ffarquhar bus arrived outside of Thomas' house, "hey Thomas," called the bus driver, who's name was Bertie, "whenever you get the chance, why don't we go for that rematch you promised me?"

-"You just won't let go of it, will you?"
+"You just won't let go of it, will you Bertie?"

-Thomas and Emily got off the bus and walked over to the house, where Annie and Clarabel were waiting.
+Thomas rolled his eyes, "yeah, keep dreaming Bertie, keep dreaming."
+And on that note, both he and Emily got off the bus and walked over to the house, where Annie and Clarabel were waiting.

 "Hi, big brother," they said, "we're glad you've come home."